 Step 3.
 Perform a restart to make the driver changes take effect.

 Note: It's better to backup all the drivers before any changes so that you can restore the system or the drivers once you come across other issues like slow PC problem, 100% disk usage problem, black screen issue, no WiFi available, etc. on Windows 10 Creators Update/Fall Creators Update.

 All of the above are the possible best solutions to unmute your microphone on Windows 10 Creators Update or the Windows 10 Fall Creators Update.
-If you have any other questions or solutions on how to fix microphone not working issue, you can inform us by comment or click the LEFT MENU on this page for help.
+If you have any other questions or solutions on how to fix microphone not working issue, you can inform us by comment.
 Any other microphone or audio-related issues, please see Windows 10 section on this site for solutions.